thesfinox/stochastic-signal-detection/docs/source/intro.rst

 Signal detection is one of the main challenges of data science.
-As it often happens when tiding datasets, the signal in the data may be corrupted by noise.
+As it often happens in data analysis, the signal in the data may be corrupted by noise.
-There is a wide range of data analysis methods aimed at extracting the relevant degrees of freedom from a data.
+There is a wide range of techniques aimed at extracting the relevant degrees of freedom from data.
 However, some problems remain difficult.
-It is notably the case of signal detection in almost continuous spectra.
+It is notably the case of signal detection in almost continuous spectra when the signal-to-noise ratio is small enough.
-This paper follows a recent bibliographic line, aiming to tackle this issue with field theoretical methods.
+This paper follows a recent bibliographic line which tackles this issue with field-theoretical methods.
-Previous analysis focused on equilibrium Boltzmann distributions for some effective field representing degrees of freedom of data.
+Previous analysis focused on equilibrium Boltzmann distributions for some effective field representing the degrees of freedom of data.
 It was possible to establish a relation between signal detection and :math:`\mathbb{Z}_2`-symmetry breaking.
-In this paper, we introduce a stochastic field formalism to address the same issue.
+In this paper, we consider a stochastic field framework inspiring by the so-called "Model A", and show that the ability to reach or not an equilibrium state is correlated with the shape of the dataset.
-It follows from a reflection on the role of the statistical properties of fields in the definition of a natural time, from which the ability to reach or not an equilibrium state is in relation with the shape of the dataset.
+In particular, studying the renormalization group of the model, we show that the weak ergodicity prescription is always broken for signals small enough, when the data distribution is close to the Marchenko-Pastur (MP) law.
-In particular, studying the renormalization group of the model, we show that weak ergodicity prescription is (almost) always broken for signal small enough when datasets are close to the Marchenko-Pastur law.
+This, in particular, enables the definition of a detection threshold in the regime where the signal-to-noise ratio is small enough.